 Start by reading the intro to understand what I've tried to do and why I tried to do it.
-Then skim through the site map: this will show you the content that's available or in development.
-Click on any link that interests you to go to that section of the site.
 Key topics are crosslinked to related material in other sections.
 Or just use the search page to find keywords or themes.
 Just follow your interests.

 Several artists have told me that they have (or "someone they know" has) printed out entire sections of the site.
 You can get some bandwidth relief by using your web browser to save pages to your hard drive.
 But I discourage printing or downloading, as the content is still evolving (one of the great beauties of hypertext), and printouts destroy the links between pages.

 If you do print, see these printing instructions and reprinting instructions for personal or educational use.
 My preference is that people who receive printed copies of this site's content will know it comes from a web site, and have the URL where they can find the materials for themselves.